searica/TerrainTools/Publish/ThunderStore/README.md

 ### New Terrain Tools
 - Adds a version of each terrain tool that doesn't affect the terrain height when used.
 - Adds square versions of all terrain tools that modify terrain according to the world grid (so you can enjoy clean edges).
-- Adds a precision raise ground tool that lets you set the exact height you want to raise the terrain by using the scroll wheel on your mouse.
+- Adds a precision raise ground tool that lets[R E A D M E]() you set the exact height you want to raise the terrain by using the scroll wheel on your mouse.
 - Adds a remove terrain modifications tool that lets you reset terrain.

 #### Hoe